-- · To ensure high expectations for all, in all aspects of school life. - · To embed 'jigsaw' across the school giving an umbrella approach to PSHE and RSE. - To continue to create a culture of calm and mutual respect. - · To ensure through direct and indirect teaching that BAME is recognised and celebrated.
+- To ensure high expectations for all, in all aspects of school life. - To continue to create a culture of calm and mutual respect. - To ensure through direct and indirect teaching that BAME is recognised and celebrated. - To ensure the behaviour policy is used to support behaviour a positive approach, using the Jason Bangbala principles.